| |

 Any Amazon links below are affiliate links, which means I earn a small commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

 During the third week of National Apple Month, we’re talking about how to make homemade apple cider!
-This sweet, refreshing drink is a favorite for many when the leaves change and the nights turn colder.
+This delicious drink is a favorite for many when the leaves change and the nights turn colder.

-Anyone with an apple tree or two can make great cider.
-We use Pound Sweets off our tree, but any sweet apple will do.
-Here’s how you can make your own, whether you make it at home or at a professional cider pressing place.
+Whether you only have one tree or a whole apple orchard, you can make great cider.
+We use Pound Sweets off our tree, but any sweet variety of apples will do.
+Here’s how you can make your own traditional apple cider, whether you make it at home or at a professional cider pressing place.

 Stovetop/Slow Cooker Method

-This is the most common way to make a small batch of truly homemade apple cider.
+This is the most common way to make a small batch of hot apple cider.
 It offers two key benefits: it makes your house smell nice, and you don’t have to contend with bees.

-While there are many recipes out there that use cloves, cinnamon, extra sweetener, and more, all you really need is a sweet apple.
+While there are many recipes out there that use whole cloves, cinnamon sticks, extra sweetener, and more, all you really need is a sweet apple.
 Of course, if your apples are on the tart side, some additives won’t hurt.
+You can add extras or leave it alone depending on your personal preference.

 There are many recipes out there, but they all follow a pretty similar pattern.
-Wash and quarter apples, put them in a stock pot or slow cooker along with spices and sweeteners if you’d like them, cover with plenty of water, and let cook for a few hours.
-Then strain the mixture when you’re done.
+Wash and quarter apples, put them in a stock pot or slow cooker along with spices and sweeteners if you’d like them, cover with plenty of water, and let cook on low heat for a few hours.
+Then filter the mixture with a fine-mesh strainer into a large pitcher when you’re done.
 And that’s it!

-It’s cheap and simple, but it doesn’t make very much.
+It’s cheap and simple, but it usually doesn’t make much more than a gallon of apple cider.
 And when you have a whole backyard full of apples, and it’s you versus the deer, you may have to think bigger.

 Press It Yourself

-If you have a lot of apples and want to make plenty of cider to last throughout the year, you may want to invest in an apple press and grinder, as well as some strainer bags.
+If you have a lot of apples this harvest season and want to make plenty of cider to last throughout the year, you may want to invest in an apple press and grinder, as well as some strainer bags or cheese cloth.
 If you don’t want to buy, you may be able to rent or borrow from a neighbor.
+This is an excellent project to get the entire family participating in.

 Once you have a bucket full of pulp, you can arrange it in the press.
 The press has various layers for the apples, strainers, and crushing planks.
 Once several layers of apples are interspersed with strainers and planks, you can add a few top blocks of wood, and turn the wheel to lower the press.
 When you’ve tightened it as far as you can and very little juice is left coming out, you can discard the pulp and enjoy your freshly pressed bucket of cider!